%2F%2Fusers%2Fabaa6c91-968f-484f-bf62-cc7b1b81aa8c%2Fratecard%2F2.jpg&w=1200&q=75)

 "Awesome experience would 10/10 recommend Tony can't wait to come back and go back out with them deckhand Aiden was amazing as well great with kids (especially being my kids first time out fishing at sea) always ready at every second to assist and help in every way possible!
 All around very knowledgeable captain and crew!" - Deidre

 "We had an amazing time with Captain Tony he's a very knowledgeable and experienced guide as you will quickly learn.
 His experience on the water is invaluable as he took the time needed to make sure that we never had to worry about safety during the trip.
-His knowledge in navigating all the weather conditions that kept forming while we fished some really sweet honey holes took the worry out of what would have been a short trip.
-We limited out on snapper and could have over and over again, very pleased with our trip and will definitely plan another trip in the near future to go catch some tuna.
+His knowledge in navigating all the weather conditions that kept forming while we fished some really sweet honey holes took the worry out of what would have otherwise been a short trip.
+We limited out on snapper and could have over and over again, very pleased with our trip and will definitely plan another trip in the future to go catch some tuna.
 Thanks for an unforgettable experience Captain, looking forward to more adventures with you." - Dale

 June 22, 2025